testing-library/jest-dom/README.md

 toHaveAttribute(attr: string, value?: string)
 ```

-This allows you to check wether the given element has an attribute or not.
+This allows you to check whether the given element has an attribute or not.
 You
 can also optionally check that the attribute has a specific expected value.

 ```javascript